-A colonoscopy is the insertion of a flexible tube into the anus to view the inside of the large bowel (the colon).
-This tube transmits film to a screen where signs of any medical condition can be seen.
+A colonoscopy is a procedure that uses a flexible tube, known as a colonoscope.
+It is inserted into your anus and through the rectum.
+It lets your doctor see the inside of your large bowel (the colon).
+The tube transmits images to a screen where signs of medical conditions can be seen.

-The colonoscope is a long tube about half the thickness of an electrical cord.
-It has a camera lens and light so that the bowel can be viewed in detail.
+The colonoscope is a long, thin flexible tube.
+It has a camera and light so that the bowel can be viewed in detail.

-It is flexible and can be turned around corners so it can travel along the length of the large bowel.
+It is flexible and can be moved around curves.
+This lets it travel the length of your colon.